deployphp/deployer/docs/flow.md

 ### deploy:symlink

-Switch the `current` symlink to `release_path`.
+Switches the `current` symlink to `release_path`.
 If target system supports atomic switching for symlinks it will used.

 ### deploy:unlock